 Order our free leaflet for distribution in your facility here

-We have an annual meet up in London and would be happy for interested medical professionals to join us.
+For the past few years we have had annual meet-ups and would be happy for interested medical professionals to join us.
 Contact us for more information on our next meet up.

 If you work in the dentistry profession you may like to read our page on dental treatment which details a number of the issues that should be considered when dealing with a patient post-cardiac arrest.

 Many survivors sustain an acquired brain injury whilst in a state of hypoxia and often it goes undiagnosed.
-Headway, the brain injury organisation have produced an excellent guide for GP’s which should help the relationship with your patients.
+Headway, the brain injury organisation have produced an excellent guide for GP’s which should help develop a better relationship with your patients.
 You can download it here.

 For all interested in cardiac arrests